mouchegmouradian/mouchegmouradian/README.md

 🌱 Always Learning
 I'm always excited to learn new technologies and tools to solve complex problems efficiently.
 My adaptability allows me to quickly pick up whatever is needed for a project.

-💻 Currently learning React-Native & Expo
+💻 Currently learning:
+- React-Native/Expo
+- Solidity
+- Smart contract development on Ethereum

 💬 Ask me anything about Software Engineering, Startups, Korea or Trees